andrealacamera/svelte-test-1/README.md

 - In the `RatingSelect.svelte` component, the verbose list of items has been replaced with a dynamic list created within a `#each` block.

+- The `RatingSelect.svelte` dispatch function has been replaced with a two-way binding (control is now in the `FeedbackForm.svelte` component).
+After submission the rate is reset.
 ## Other Notes

 - Removed dependencies from `uuid` package, replaced with a simple search of the max id.
 See [here](https://stackoverflow.com/questions/4020796/finding-the-max-value-of-an-attribute-in-an-array-of-objects) for more details.